sjappig/mldn-capstone/report/capstone_report.md

  * triggering some actions based on the audio event (like saving only speech)

-In this section, look to provide a high-level overview of the project in layman’s terms.
-Questions to ask yourself when writing this section:
-- _Has an overview of the project been provided, such as the problem domain, project origin, and related datasets or input data?_
-- _Has enough background information been given so that an uninformed reader would understand the problem domain and following problem statement?_

 ### Problem Statement

 Problem to solve: Create a system that is capable of giving (possible multiple) label(s) to a short audio segment.
 More precisily, given audio sample, predict a label that describes that sample, where label is from predefined set.
 The approach will be supervised, i.e. system is trained to do this prediction by showing simple-label pairs.
 Precise predictions with coarse labels are preferred over imprecise with detailed labels.
+Target labels will be the top-level labels in AudioSet ontology:
+"Human sounds", "Source-ambiguous sounds", "Animal", "Sounds of things", "Music", "Natural sounds", "Channel, environment and background".

 First task is to download and store samples.
-The samples are segments of YouTube-videos, but as we are interested in the audio of those videos, the audio must be extracted from the videos.
+The samples are segments of YouTube videos, but as we are interested in the audio of those videos, the audio must be extracted.

 After the samples are stored locally, preprocessing can be done.
-Our preprocess-part will consist of extraction of features, min-max-normalization, label hot-encoding and padding audio samples to equal lengths.
+Our preprocess-part will consist of extraction of features, min-max-normalization of those features, label hot-encoding and padding feature vectors to equal lengths.

-Using output from the preprocess, zero-hypothesis, baseline and RNN model are fitted.
+Using output from the preprocess, zero-hypothesis, baseline and neural network models are fitted.
 Model fit is evaluated against validation set, which is randomly drawn subset of training set.
-Depending on the evaluation result, hyperparameters (and possibly features) are tuned and models are re-evaluated until RNN model does not seem to improve with reasonable amount of work.
+With this split hyperparameters are tuned and models are re-evaluated until neural network does not seem to improve with reasonable amount of work.
 For this part we might use smaller subset of the training set to make the iterations faster.

 When final model hyperparameters and features are found, full training set is used to train models, and full testing set is used to get final scores.

-In this section, you will want to clearly define the problem that you are trying to solve, including the strategy (outline of tasks) you will use to achieve the desired solution.
-You should also thoroughly discuss what the intended solution will be for this problem.
-Questions to ask yourself when writing this section:
-- _Is the problem statement clearly defined?
-Will the reader understand what you are expecting to solve?_
-- _Have you thoroughly discussed how you will attempt to solve the problem?_
-- _Is an anticipated solution clearly defined?
-Will the reader understand what results you are looking for?_

 ### Metrics

-Balanced error measure which is easy to understand, and is comparable with values from [2] is **F1-score**: Harmonic mean of precision and recall.
+Balanced error measure which is easy to understand, and is comparable with values from [3] is F1-score: Harmonic mean of precision and recall.
 Mathematical equation for F1 is *2\*precision\*recall/(precision+recall)*.

-F1-scores are inspected both class-wise and weighted average over classes.

-In this section, you will need to clearly define the metrics or calculations you will use to measure performance of a model or result in your project.
-These calculations and metrics should be justified based on the characteristics of the problem and problem domain.
-Questions to ask yourself when writing this section:
-- _Are the metrics you’ve chosen to measure the performance of your models clearly discussed and defined?_
-- _Have you provided reasonable justification for the metrics chosen based on the problem and solution?_
+Also precision will be used, to get comparable results with [2].

+Since we are working with multilabel classification, we will average the scores using class weights most of the time.

+In [2] benchmark model is reported with "balanced mean Average Precision across the 485 categories of 0.314".
+We are using more coarse labels, so we expect better result.

+In [3] are results of audio scene classification with F1-score: "approach obtains an F1-score of 97.7%".
+This result is however for single label classification, so our score is likely to be worse.

 ## II.
 Analysis